C4Terina/Blog/content/post/RE-roadmap.md

     "reverse-engineering",
 ]
 +++
-My beginner fliendly "guide" on how to learn reverse engineering.
+My beginner fliendly "guide" on how to get started with reverse engineering.
 <!--more-->
 After 22 long years of self discovery and therapy I've come to the realization that I really like being good at things that make me suffer mentally.
 This is why in 2022 I've started showing interest in the reverse engineering industry.
 Ever since I've collected a lot of material that has helped me in my learning journey and that I will share with you.